romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 AsyncApexJob job = [SELECT Id, Status, JobItemsProcessed, TotalJobItems, NumberOfErrors FROM AsyncApexJob WHERE ID = :batchId];
 ```

-## Life Cycle of a Batch Apex Class
-Life Cycle of Batch Apex (Status of jobs in the Apex Flex Queue)

-1. Holding: - Job has been submitted and is held in the Apex flex queue until system resources become available to queue the job for processing.
-2. Queued : - Job is awaiting execution.
-3. Preparing: - The start method of the job has been invoked.
-This status can last a few minutes depending on the size of the batch of records.
-4. Processing: - Job is being processed.
-5. Aborted: - Job aborted by a user.
-6. Completed: - Job completed with or without failures.
-7. Failed: - Job experienced a system failure.

 # Interview Questions

-1. Explain the different interfaces of a batch class?
+1. <b>Explain the different interfaces of a batch class?</b>
     - Database.Batchable : (Mandatory)

     - Database.AllowsCallout : This interface allows the batch job to make outbound calls (callouts) to external services.
 It's crucial to annotate your batch class with this interface if you intend to make callouts within the execute method.
 Remember, callouts introduce additional governor limits and require careful handling of potential errors.

     - Database.Stateful: This interface enables you to maintain state information between batches during the execution of your batch job.
 It's particularly useful when you need to track or accumulate data throughout the processing of multiple batches.
 However, use this interface cautiously as it can impact performance and governor limits due to the need for additional data storage during the batch job.

     - System.Iterator : //TODO

     - System.Schedulable : //TODO

-2. Can we call future from batch ?
+2. <b>Can we call future from batch ?</b>
-Ans- No, we cannot call otherwise Fatal error(System.AsyncException) error will occur.
+    - No, we get the Fatal error(System.AsyncException).

-In Salesforce, when you want to process data from a CSV file in a Batch class, it's generally more appropriate to use the `Database.Batchable` interface rather than `Iterable`.
-Here's why:

-    1. **Scalability**: `Database.Batchable` is designed for processing large volumes of data efficiently.
-It allows you to divide the data into manageable chunks (batches), making it suitable for handling CSV files with a significant number of records.

-    2. **Governor Limits**: Batch jobs that implement `Database.Batchable` have separate governor limits from synchronous transactions, which provides flexibility for processing large datasets without hitting the same limits.

-    3. **Error Handling**: `Database.Batchable` provides better error handling capabilities.
-You can track and manage failed records, which is essential when dealing with data from external sources like CSV files.

-    4. **Asynchronous Processing**: Batch jobs can run asynchronously, freeing up system resources and allowing users to continue working without waiting for data processing to complete.

-    5. **Automatic Checkpointing**: `Database.Batchable` automatically handles checkpointing, which is useful for resuming processing if the batch job is interrupted or needs to be rerun.

-To use `Database.Batchable` with a CSV file, you typically load the CSV data into a custom or standard object in Salesforce (e.g., using `Batchable`'s `start` method to query the CSV data) and then process it in batches.

-On the other hand, `Iterable` is more suitable when you have a relatively small amount of data to process and can load the data directly from a collection or an external source without the need for dividing it into batches.
-It's typically used for in-memory processing of data rather than processing large datasets from external files like CSV.

-3. Can I add a additional method in a batch class?
+3. <b>Can I add a additional method in a batch class?</b>

-Yes, you can add additional methods to a batch class, as long as you follow the basic structure and syntax requirements of a batch class.
+    - Yes, you can add additional methods to a batch class, as long as you follow the basic structure and syntax requirements of a batch class.

         However, keep in mind that any additional methods you add to a batch class should not interfere with the standard functionality of the batch class.
 The main entry point of a batch class is the execute() method, which is called when the batch job is started, so any additional methods should not interfere with this method.

         Additionally, if you plan to use any additional methods in your batch class from outside the class (for example, in a test class), make sure to mark them as public so they can be accessed from other classes.

-4. Can we call a batch class from another batch class?
+4. <b>Can we call a batch class from another batch class?</b>
-Yes, we can call batch apex from batch apex in finally.
+    - Yes, we can call batch apex from batch apex in finally.

 5. Can we call the batch apex from triggers in salesforce?